Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Impact of distance uncertainty

 The distance to NGC1052-DF2 has been highly debated, with the two main estimates $D \approx 20\Mpc$ \citep[as assumed here following][]{vanDokkum18a}, and $D \approx 13\Mpc$ \citep{Trujillo19}.
 Interestingly, even though assuming the smaller distance would mean that DF2 is a much more typical dSph galaxy with $\Mstar = 8.5\times10^7\Msun$ and a typical GC mass function \citep{Trujillo19}, it would not change the high fraction of the galaxy stellar mass that is contained in its GCs, $\sim 5$ per cent.
 Most importantly, it would not change the fact that a very diffuse galaxy (with a half-light radius $r_e = 1.5\kpc$ for $D = 13\Mpc$) had in its past the high pressure conditions needed to form at least 11 GCs.
 Here we repeat the analysis of the origin of the DF2 GCMF using the lower proposed value of its distance in order to understand how the constraints on the evolution of the galaxy would change.
 For this, all the distance-dependent properties were scaled to $D=13\Mpc$, yielding a factor of $\sim 1.5$ reduction in the effective radii, and a factor of $\sim 2.4$ reduction in the galaxy and GC luminosities and stellar masses.

 The stellar mass of DF2 assuming the smaller distance, $\Mstar = 8.5\times10^7\Msun$, is about twice the mass of the Fornax dSph (which hosts 5 GCs), $3.8\times10^7\Msun$ \citep{deBoerFraser16}.
 Figure~\ref{fig:CMF_DF2_D13} shows that, as expected, the ICMF simply scales down to lower cluster masses with respect to the ICMF assuming the original distance (see Figure~\ref{fig:CMF_DF2}).
 Because both the total stellar mass of DF2 and the total mass of its GCs scale by the same factor, the fraction of mass in GCs remains unchanged at $\sim 5$ per cent.
 Since the number of GCs is independent of distance, DF2's specific frequency would increase by a factor of 2.4.
 Since its mass is about twice the mass of Fornax and it contains about twice the number of GCs, DF2's specific frequency would be comparable to that of Fornax.
-Moreover, DF's GCs are about 4 times more massive than in Fornax, and hence the GC mass fraction in DF2 would be a factor of $\sim 2$ larger.
+Moreover, DF's GC system would be about twice as massive compared to that of Fornax, and hence the GC mass fraction in DF2 would also be comparable.
 Therefore, reducing the assumed distance to DF2 places it amongst the most extreme GC systems hosted by dwarf galaxies in the local Universe.

 \bsp